USDA Tells States It’s Working to Pay Full SNAP Benefits, as Trump DOJ Appeals Ruling

 “The district court’s order replaces the agency’s prudent choice in this situation—a temporary reduction in November SNAP benefits—with a significantly more tumultuous one with long-term consequences into next year,” the Friday filing states.

-The appeal follows a week of back-and-forth between the Trump administration and the federal courts over whether SNAP payments should go out during the government shutdown.
+The administration’s appeal follows a week of back-and-forth between the Trump administration and the federal courts over whether SNAP payments should go out during the government shutdown.

-The U.S. Department of Agriculture said it could not distribute emergency funds to pay for benefits in November in a timely manner — although past administrations have done so — delaying or even preventing crucial aid to go out to U.S. households.
+USDA said it could not distribute emergency funds to pay for benefits in November in a timely manner — although past administrations have done so — delaying or even preventing crucial aid to go out to U.S. households.

 A week ago, U.S. District Court Judge John McConnell Jr. ordered the USDA to make partial payments and use all contingency funds available to partially fund November SNAP benefits.